New trucks to help Wichita FD fight wildland fires

 “Wildland fire situations we were not very well equipped for that,” said Stuart Bevis, Wichita deputy fire chief.

-Wichita Fire’s first wildland truck will be making it’s debut on October first.
+Wichita fire’s first wildland truck will be making it’s debut on Oct.
+1.

 So, over the last few months, the department modified one of its existing trucks.